 Office: Armory 113C

-In her first academic appointment at American University’s School of Communication in Washington, D.C., Chuang developed courses on race and community reporting and the impact of technological disruptions on longform storytelling, and taught a range of undergraduate and graduate reporting and media studies courses.
-She was awarded the Ann S. Ferren Curriculum Design Award for creating the pilot of a mandatory first-year course on race and social identity, the American University Experience II.
-She has also served as a consultant on diversity issues to National Public Radio and the American Association for the Advancement of Science.
+In her first academic appointment at American University’s School of Communication in Washington, D.C., Chuang was awarded the Ann S. Ferren Curriculum Design Award for creating the pilot of a mandatory first-year course on race and social identity, the American University Experience II.
+She has also served as a consultant on diversity, equity and inclusion issues to National Public Radio, Atlantic Media and the American Association for the Advancement of Science.